YoniGR94/Symulation-aplication-of-M-M/MnM-sampling-report.md

 As a chocolate fan, I’ve always wondered:

-    Can I finish a pack of M&Ms eating two at a time, without ever mixing colors in a bite?
+    *  Can I finish a pack of M&Ms eating two at a time, without ever mixing colors in a bite?

 This playful question leads to a deeper statistical exploration of random sampling, distribution fairness, and packaging quality in candy production.

-### 🧪Method
+### Method

 Since production data from [M&M](https://www.mms.com/en-us) isn’t publicly available, I simulate packages based on common retail sizes and